 Kathi’s Great Salad from me here at gfe—I keep telling folks to try this salad because all who do become converts, even if they start out not liking salad.
 Seriously … it’s that good!
 Folks debate whether it’s the combination of ingredients or dressing—or both?—that make this salad so appealing.

-Sprouted Lentil Salad from Dr. Vikki at HealthNow Medical Center—As Dr. Vikki notes, the eggs must be omitted and Vegenaise must be used for the vegan version.
-Follow the link to see the photo.
+Sprouted Lentil Salad from Dr. Vikki at HealthNow Medical Center—As Dr. Vikki Petersen notes, the eggs must be omitted and Vegenaise must be used for the vegan version.
+Easy fixes and they don’t detract from the recipe at all.
 This salad is chock full of goodness and looks amazing!
 I’ve never had sprouted lentils before, but I’d like to try them.

-Moroccan Spicy Tomato Soup from Ricki at Diet, Dessert and Dogs—What a quick and easy soup this is to make!
+Moroccan Spicy Tomato Soup from Ricki at Ricki Heller—What a quick and easy soup this is to make!
 And a crowd pleaser, too!
 I’ve included it in the “Starters” category, but it could easily be an entrée.
 I added a cup of tomato juice and used my immersion blender near the end of cooking so this soup would be less chunky.
-I used Ricki’s secret ingredient—peanut butter (I know … I’m such a spoiler!)—but I would like to use almond butter instead next time.
-(Note: That’s how Ricki says that she makes this soup now, but she states that you do have to adjust the other ingredients, namely the amount of tomatoes, to get the right balance with almond butter as the recipe is written for peanut butter.)
+I used Ricki’s secret ingredient—peanut butter (I know … I’m such a spoiler!)—the first time around, but have used almond butter instead since.
+(Note: That’s how Ricki says that she makes this soup now, but she states that you sometimes do have to adjust the other ingredients, namely the amount of tomatoes, to get the right balance with almond butter as the recipe is written for peanut butter.)

 Zucchini Socca with Caramelized Onions from Beth of Tasty Yummies (shared at Healthful Pursuit)—Be honest now … Beth had most of you at Caramelized Onions, right?
 And that factor does make this socca extra delicious, but socca of any kind is an easy and special treat for anyone.
 Beth has definitely taken socca up a notch with her zucchini and caramelized onion version though, providing not only a great-tasting socca, but also a beautiful savory treat!

-Vegan “Meat”balls from Ricki of Diet, Dessert and Dogs—Shared on the VegNews site (see a photo there).
+Vegan “Meat”balls from Ricki of Ricki Heller—Shared on the VegNews site (see a photo there).
 I sooo want to make these meatballs and had planned to, but the oven-baked method for brown rice did not work for me and I didn’t have time to make more brown rice to create these clearly amazing meatballs.
 Meatballs are one of my favorites though, so I will be making these soon.

 Butternut Squash and Hazelnut Pasta with Smoky Cream Sauce also from Johnna of In Johnna’s Kitchen—Johnna created this recipe after eating a similar dish at Mario Batali’s Otto restaurant in New York City.
 She states that her version is quite a bit different than Otto’s, but it still sounds fantastic and like another “must make” to me given the heavenly ingredients.
 The name alone makes one salivate.

-Lentil “Meat” Loaf also from Beth at Tasty Yummies (shared at Healthful Pursuit)—As I reminded the folks making the recipes, the oats used in this lentil loaf must be certified gluten-free.
-Most of us who are gluten free are aware that mainstream gluten-free oats contain gluten, but the message bears repeating.
-The helpful group member who made this well-liked recipe said that she preferred it with a bit more barbecue sauce.
+Lentil “Meat” Loaf also from Beth at Tasty Yummies (shared at Healthful Pursuit)—As I reminded the folks making the recipes, the oats used in this lentil loaf must be certified gluten-free and should preferably be purity protocol oats (meaning they’ve been grown in dedicated fields where gluten grains have not been grown and processed using dedicated equipment and facilities).
+Most of us who are gluten free are aware that mainstream oats contain gluten, but this message bears repeating.
+(See Gluten-Free Watchdog’s list of companies that state they use purity protocol oats.)
+The helpful vegetarian group member who made this well-liked recipe said that she preferred it with a bit more barbecue sauce.